jmategk0/quandl_reports/README.md

 4. biggest_loser: number of days where a stocks close price was lower than its open price

 Setup
-1. create a new visrualenv
+1. create a new virtualenv
 2. pip install requirements.txt
 3. plug in your api key in config.py